Burning Man: Center Camp

-Center Camp is located along the midline of Black Rock City, facing the Man at the 6:00 position on the Esplanade.
-This area serves as a central meeting place for the entire city and contains the Center Camp Cafe, Camp Arctica, and a number of other city institutions.
+Center Camp is along the midline of Black Rock City, facing the Man at the 6:00 position on the Esplanade.
+This area serves as a central meeting place for the city and contains the Center Camp Cafe, and a number of other city operations such as camps supporting public radio (BMIR 94.5 FM), Earth Guardians, Recycling Camp, Ranger Outposts, BLM and ESD (Emergency Response), and Arctica (ice).

 Villages and theme camps

-Villages and theme camps are located along the innermost streets of Black Rock City, often offering entertainment or services to participants.
+Villages and theme camps are along the innermost streets of Black Rock City, often offering entertainment or gifts to participants.

-Theme camps are usually a collective of people representing themselves under a single identity.
-Villages are usually a collection of smaller theme camps which have banded together in order to share resources and vie for better placement.
+Theme camps are a collective of anywhere between several, to several hundred participants, representing themselves under a unique value offering.
+To qualify as a "theme camp", and therefore be granted placement in BRC, you must apply through official Burning Man placement channels, and remain in good standing to be placed for future years.

+Furthermore, "Villages" exist in Black Rock City and are collections of theme camps which share common values, and coordinate resources between their "village" of individual theme camps.

-Theme camps and villages often form to create an atmosphere in Black Rock City that their group envisioned.
-As Burning Man grows every year it attracts an even more diverse crowd.
+Theme camps and villages, as well as "open campers" who are free to camp outside of Placement boundaries, form to create an atmosphere in Black Rock City that they have collectively envisioned.
+As Burning Man grows it attracts an ever more diverse crowd.
 Subcultures form around theme camps at Black Rock City similar to what can be found in other cities.